A class that provides the functionality of Kernel#set_trace_func

 end

-Return the trace object during event
+Returns the trace object during the event.

 and :c_return